mustansarfiaz/PS-ARM/README.md

 python train.py --cfg configs/cuhk_sysu.yaml
 ```

 **Note**: At present, our script only supports single GPU training, but distributed training will be also supported in future.
-By default, the batch size and the learning rate during training are set to 5 and 0.003 respectively, which requires about 28GB of GPU memory.
+By default, the batch size and the learning rate during training are set to 3 and 0.003 respectively.
 If your GPU cannot provide the required memory, try smaller batch size and learning rate (*performance may degrade*).
 Specifically, your setting should follow the [*Linear Scaling Rule*](https://arxiv.org/abs/1706.02677): When the minibatch size is multiplied by k, multiply the learning rate by k.
 For example:

 ```
 python train.py --cfg configs/cuhk_sysu.yaml INPUT.BATCH_SIZE_TRAIN 3 SOLVER.BASE_LR 0.0003